What changes, Reiki practice or us?

 We, the practitioners, change if we practice daily self Reiki diligently.
 And why wouldn’t we?
 That’s what a spiritual practice is for, to improve our state so we’re steadier and more content, more willing and able to transform our wrong understanding and heal the undigested emotion lingering within us so we can be happy, clear, and compassionate, regardless the situation.

-But spiritual practices also change, if they’re around long enough, and especially if they jump cultures.
+But spiritual practices also change, if they’re around long enough, especially if they jump cultures, and even more so when they land in cultures that don’t have a strong spiritual practice tradition (which of course is where they’re most needed).

 How spiritual practices change